 Stratospheric polar vortex

-[For full details see Waugh, D.W. and L.M.
+[For full details see PDF Document: Waugh, D.W. and L.M.
 Polvani, Stratospheric Polar Vortices, in “The Stratosphere: Dynamics, Transport and Chemistry.
 A festschrift celebrating Alan Pumb’s 60th birthday”, L.M.
 Polvani, A.H.
 Sobel and D.W.
 Waugh, Eds., American Geophysical Union, Washington, D.C., 2010.]

 The strong circumpolar westerlies that define the stratospheric polar vortex maximize at around 60o latitude, from just above the tropopause (~100 hPa) into the mesosphere (above 1 hPa) (see plot of zonal winds above).
 The stratospheric polar vortex forms in fall when there is no solar heating in polar regions (and large-scale meridional temperature gradients), strengthens during winter, and then breaks down (and high latitude winds become weak easterlies) as sunlight returns to the polar regions in spring.